 OHA/ODE Recommendation(s) Layered Health and Safety Measures STEPS FOR GRADUAL RETURN TO BASELINE RESPONSE: describe how does the school will gradually return to a baseline response.
 Describe how the school team will decide what measure(s) should remain at an increased level which others may not, prioritizing some measure(s) over others.
 How does the school reduce or make permanent implementation of enhanced mitigation measures once high transmission has ended?
-COVID-19 Vaccination The District will continue to share out to our school community locations of local vaccination clinics.
-Face Coverings The District will continue to make face coverings available to all students and staff that wish to wear them, but will not be required except when in the below locations as per OAR 333-019-1011: School health rooms Isolation rooms School-based health centers Counseling offices where mental health services are delivered.
-Isolation A space will be made available to isolate sick children from injured children that need assistance per OAR 581-022-2220.
+COVID-19 Vaccination CHPCS will continue to share out to our school community locations of local vaccination clinics.
+Face Coverings CHPCS will continue to make face coverings available to all students and staff that wish to wear them, but will not be required except when in the below locations as per OAR 333-019-1011: School health rooms Isolation rooms School-based health centers Isolation Counseling offices where mental health services are delivered.
+A space will be made available to isolate sick children from injured children that need assistance per OAR 581-022-2220.
 Staff that manage the isolation room of ill children will be trained on Personal Protective Equipment (PPE) requirements and the administration of BinaxNOW Rapid tests.
 Symptom Screening All District staff will be trained and periodically reminded of COVID-19 symptoms.
 Staff managing the isolation room where ill children are sent will receive additional training of the signs and symptoms of COVID-19.
-COVID-19 Testing NCSD will continue to offer diagnostic testing by participating in the OHA program, COVID-19 Testing in Oregon's K-12 Schools.
+COVID-19 Testing CHPCS will continue to offer diagnostic testing by participating in the OHA program, COVID-19 Testing in Oregon's K-12 Schools.
 All staff that oversee the administration of BinaxNOW Rapid tests will continue to be trained on the requirements and expectations of the COVID-19 Testing in Oregon's K-12 Schools program.
-Airflow and Circulation North Clackamas School District contracted with Maul Foster Alongi, Inc. (MFA) and Portland Mechanical Contractors (PMC) to evaluate the heating, ventilation, and air-conditioning (HVAC) equipment at each school in the district to provide feasible recommendations for optimizing indoor air quality and minimizing the risk of COVID-19 transmission.
-The following document outlines the recommendations that were made by MFA and NCSD's mitigation responses.
-Cohorting NCSD Ventilation and Cleaning Protocols Classes, lunches and recess return to standard pre-COVID setup Physical Distancing Classroom configurations return to standard pre-COVID classroom setup with emphasis of striving for at least 3 feet physical distancing between student desks to the extent possible.
+Airflow and Circulation Ventilation and Airflow Ventilation systems will be checked and maintained by the north Clackamas Parks and Recreation Department.
+Outside air intake will be increased to maximum possible while still maintaining occupant comfort.
+System will be scheduled to run prior to occupancy and after occupancy or longer depending on system capabilities.
+Filters were changed in August and will be changed again in December.
+Cohorting Classes, lunches and recess return to standard pre-COVID setup Physical Distancing Classroom configurations return to standard pre-COVID classroom setup with emphasis of striving for at least 3 feet physical distancing between student desks to the extent possible.
 Staff and students will maintain as much distance as possible which helps mitigate transmission of COVID-19 We will minimize students standing in bathroom & lunch lines as much as possible.